WiscWeb - WordPress UW Theme - 127.0.0.1 “This Site Can’t Be Reached” Error

 - Using special characters in a form field (ex: percentages % and quotes " ")

 Tip: Try typing in the content into the form (rather than copying/pasting) and/or omit any special characters like quotes (" ") or percentages (%) and try submitting again.
+You may also need to try rephrasing input that includes numbers and logical key words.

 If the tips above did not work for you, please notify the WiscWeb support team via our Customer Support Form.
 Include a description of what you were doing when the error occurred.